alfanzain/alfanzain/README.md

 - ✨ I’m currently learning [Golang](https://golang.org/)

-- 🗣️ I’m also presently learning Arabic :saudi_arabia: and Japanese :jp: languages.
+- 🗣️ I’m also presently learning Arabic :saudi_arabia: and (hiatus) Japanese :jp: languages.
 There are more to come!

 - 🍵 Matcha and Thai tea lover